-An orthodox way of dealing with digital declutter would be to get rid of everything and then install only what you truly need.
+An orthodox way of dealing with digital decluttering would be to get rid of everything and then install only what you truly need.
 The softer and more acceptable (for many) way is deleting – one by one.
 It is a similar process to what you go through to deal with your clothes if you’re a minimalist.
 You only leave (and buy for that matter) what you need and love.
 Things you feel good wearing and (that’s crucial) that you do wear.
 Same with apps.
 The key word here would be INTENTIONAL.
-You have a plan, a vision, and you stick to it.
+You have a plan, and a vision and you stick to it.
 Not letting the notifications and feeds distract you from what’s essential.

 A pretty practical option you can use is to let the system work for you.
 There’s an option on the iPhones where the unused apps are offloaded from your phone.
 When you see that happen – it might be a great indicator that it’s better to get rid of it for good.

 In the end, minimalism – or essentialism is a process.
 It won’t do you any good if you have one burst of motivation, and after a week, you get back to the way things were.